Making new friends in Peru

 American Himalayan Foundationhttp://www.himalayan-foundation.org

-AHF began by providing scholarships for Sherpa children to attend schools built by Sir Edmund Hillary’s Himalayan Trust foundation more than 20 years ago.
-Since then, the AHF has grown to provide vital education, health care, and cultural and environmental preservation throughout the Himalayan region.
-Through the AHF, Wilderness Travel supports the world's highest dental clinic in Namche Bazaar, Nepal, providing dental care and educational outreach to the area’s Sherpa and Tibetan people, as well as supporting the Choudon Orphanage in Lhasa, Tibet and the Charang Monastic School in Mustang, Nepal.
+AHF began by providing scholarships for Sherpa children to attend schools built by Sir Edmund Hillary’s Himalayan Trust foundation.
+Since then, AHF has grown to provide vital education, health care, and cultural and environmental preservation throughout the Himalayan region.
+Through the AHF, Wilderness Travel supports the world's highest dental clinic in Namche Bazaar, Nepal, providing dental care and educational outreach to the area’s Sherpa and Tibetan people, as well as supporting the Charang Monastic School in Mustang, Nepal, and the Tibetan Education program, providing an opportunity for education to children of Tibetan refugees in Nepal and India.
 Our Perspectives on the Himalayas symposium in 2002 was a benefit for AHF.

 Wildlife Conservation Societyhttp://wcs.org

 The Wildlife Conservation Society works from their Bronx Zoo headquarters to save wildlife and wild lands throughout the world.
 WCS has field projects in 53 nations that provide leadership in environmental education.
-George Schaller, renowned wildlife biologist and Vice-President of Science and Exploration for WCS, was a guest speaker at Wilderness Travel’s Perspectives on the Himalayas symposium a guest leader on our India Wildlife Safari in 2002.
+Geroge Schaller, renowned wildlife biologist and Vice-President of Science and Exploration for WCS, was a guest speaker at Wilderness Travel’s Perspectives on the Himalayas symposium and accompanied the associated India Wildlife Safari.

 The Alex Lowe Charitable Foundationhttp://www.alexlowe.org

-The Alex Lowe Charitable Foundation is dedicated to preserving the legacy of the great alpinist Alex Lowe by providing direction and financial support to sustainable, community-based humanitarian programs designed to help the people who live in remote regions of the world.
+The Alex Lowe Charitable Foundation is dedicated to preserving the legacy of the great alpinist Alex Lowe, by providing direction and financial support to sustainable, community-based humanitarian programs designed to help the people who live in remote regions of the world.
 Projects include the Khumbu Climbing School and the Magic Yeti Library.
-Co-founder Conrad Anker has been a guest speaker at Wilderness Travel’s Perspectives on the Himalayas symposium and also at our Antarctica: In the Wake of the Great Explorers Special Event.
-Conrad and Jennifer Lowe conceived the idea for the foundation while accompanying a Wilderness Travel Ultimate Everest trek.
+Co-founder Conrad Anker has been a guest speaker at Wilderness Travel’s Perspectives on the Himalayas symposium and Antarctica: In the Wake of the Great Explorers special event.
+Conrad and Jennifer Lowe first conceived of the foundation while accompanying a Wilderness Travel Ultimate Everest trek.

 Wilderness Travel supports the work of Leaping Stone, founded by WT traveler Natalie Huberman, a former teacher who traveled with us in West Africa, fell in love with its people, and was inspired to create an organization to provide sustainable primary education for girls and boys in West Africa.
-Wilderness Travel has helped fund the building of a primary school in the village of Tsati, Togo.
-Every donation counts, and as little as $25 will send a child to school for a year.
-To find out more, visit www.leapingstone.org/projects.
+Wilderness Travel has helped fund the building of a primary school in the village of Tsati, Togo, and other projects in West Africa.

 Enyuata Primary School, Tanzania